Doron-Bogomolov/Get_OU/README.md

-# Get_OU v1.0 PowerShell Script
+# Get_OU PowerShell Script

 ## About
-This script, created in PowerShell, fetches the Organizational Unit (OU) for specified computers from Active Directory.
+This PowerShell script fetches the Organizational Unit (OU) for specified computers from Active Directory.
 You can either look up a single computer or use a file to look up multiple computers.

+## Version
+- v1.0: Basic features.
+- v2.0: Enhanced user interface, modular code, customizable export options.

 ## Requirements
 - PowerShell